Upward-Spiral-Science/spect-team/final_report.md

 We again used Leave One Out Cross validation for some of our studies.
 But unfortunately most of the time our classifiers performed hardly better than chance when tested on only the rCBF data.

-We did however see phenomenal increases in classifier performance when including the disorder diagnosis booleans
+We did however see phenomenal increases in classifier performance when including the disorder diagnosis booleans.

 **Chance value is approximately 75%**<br/>
-*There is a little space above the second plot on purpose to not let the bar plots fill the whole graph*<br/>
+*There is a little space above the second plot on purpose to not let the bar plots fill the whole graph.*<br/>

 **Without including disorder booleans**<br/>
 <img src="https://github.com/Upward-Spiral-Science/spect-team/blob/master/figs/Classifier_Sample1.png"/><br/>